tarunkumarsagar/shortlink-url-shortener/README.md

 | CI | GitHub Actions | $0* | Cloud | Yes |
 | Deployment | Any free-tier PaaS | $0* | Cloud | No |

-\* GitHub Actions' standard hosted runners are free for public repositories per GitHub's current documentation.
-Cloud deployment free-tier terms should be verified at time of use — never a mandatory dependency of this project.